Detection of GeV $\gamma$-Ray Emission from supernova remnant SNR G15.9+0.2 with Fermi-LAT: Introduction

-Through X-ray observations from Chandra, \citet{Reynolds2006} found that the shell has a complete structure and a sharp feature from its outer edge.
-Moreover, from the integrated remnant spectrum of SNR G15.9+0.2, they found that the features with the strong K$\alpha$ emission from Ca, Ar, S, Si, and Mg.
-Also, they estimated the age of SNR G15.9+0.2 in the order of 10$^3$ yr.
+\citet{Caswell1982} found a clear shell structure from SNR G15.9+0.2 at 1415 MHz with about 58$^{''}$ resolution using the Fleurs synthesis radio telescope.
+Based on the observations at 327.5 MHz and 1425 MHz from the NRAO VLA sky survey (NVSS), \citet{Dubner1996} found that the eastern border of SNR G15.9+0.2 had a bright shell feature; the northwest edge had two fainter knots; the north of the shell appeared an extension region of the radio emission with a 3$\sigma$ noise level at 1425 MHz.
 Through XMM-Newton observations, \citet{Maggi2017} found the evidence of spatial variations by measuring the Fe K line features.
 They believed that SNR G15.9+0.2 with the lowest Fe K centroid energy is the core-collapse SNR.
-Moreover, they found the ejecta emission from this SNR by observing Fe K line features.
-They suggested that the progenitor of SNR G15.9+0.2 originated from a massive star according to observation abundance ratios of Ca, Ar, S, Si, and Mg.
+Moreover, they identified ejecta emission from this SNR by observing the Fe K line features.
+They identified that the progenitors of SNR G15.9+0.2 originated from a massive star, according to the observation the abundance ratios of Ca, Ar, S, Si, and Mg.

-For the GeV band data, \citet{Acero2016} did not find significant GeV $\gamma$-ray emission in the 1-100 GeV energy band with Fermi-LAT, and they provided the upper limits with the 95\% and 99\% confidence level for the power-law spectral indices of 2.0 and 2.5, respectively.

-For TeV energy band, \citet{HESS2018} introduced the TeV source HESS J1818-1542.
-They provided an upper limit of the photon flux in 1-10 TeV band is 2.6$ \times 10^{-13}$ cm$^{-2}$ s$^{-1}$ with a 3.7$\sigma$ significance level.
-Although the distance between HESS J1818-1542 and SNR G015.9+00.2 is the closest, there is a large angle separation with 0$^{\circ}$.5 between their positions.
-Therefore, their relevance is uncertain thus far. \citet{Abeysekara2017} found that the TeV source 2HWC J1819-150 is closer to SNR G15.9+0.2 with position separation of 0$^{\circ}$.1.
-In addition, the differential flux at 7 TeV is 5.90$\pm$0.79$\times$10$^{-15}$ TeV$^{-1}$ cm$^{-2}$ s$^{-1}$ with a spectral index of -2.88$\pm$0.10.
+For the GeV band data, \citet{Acero2016} did not find significant GeV $\gamma$-ray emission of the SNR in the 1-100 GeV energy band using the Fermi Large Area Telescope (Fermi-LAT), and they provided its upper limits with the 95\% and 99\% confidence level for the power-law spectral indices of 2.0 and 2.5, respectively.
+For the TeV energy band, \citet{Abeysekara2017} found that the TeV source 2HWC J1819-150 is closer to SNR G15.9+0.2 with a position separation of 0$^{\circ}$.1.
+In addition, the differential flux at 7 TeV is 59.0$\pm$7.9$\times$10$^{-15}$ TeV$^{-1}$ cm$^{-2}$ s$^{-1}$ with a spectral index of -2.88$\pm$0.10.